 Depending on the nature of your collision, you may also require additional types of expert witnesses that fall outside of this core group.
 These may include vocational experts, additional financial experts, and specialized medical experts.

 The Role of Expert Witnesses in Court Cases and Beyond

 When most people think of expert witnesses, they imagine long, TV-like court battles and decorated experts that provide last-minute details that change the outcome of the case.
 The reality is a little less dramatic.
 Expert witnesses are often involved in car accident cases pre-trial, and they regularly have an impact on any settlements.
 In addition, expert witnesses can provide assistance to lawyers in determining damage amounts during the pre-settlement process, and they can also get involved in disputes with your insurance company.

 In other words, expert witnesses have plenty of roles in a car accident case, and they may be involved even if you’re planning on settling the case.
 Not all car accident cases require expert witnesses.
 But they’re often employed when a case deals with complicated financial figures or non-agreement on fault.

 Get a Free Consultation Regarding Your Car Accident Claim

 Have you been involved in a car accident?
 Chances are, your life has changed dramatically since that accident took place.
 You may be dealing with a mountain of bills, medical debt, and mental health charges.
 In addition, you may have suffered non-fatal injuries that are impacting your day-to-day life.
 Expert witnesses may be able to help you get the compensation you deserve and put a figure on your tricky case.

-If you’ve recently been in a car accident involving damages, you need an attorney that specializes in accidents to help you get the compensation you deserve.
+If you’ve recently been in a car accident involving damages, you need a car accident attorney to help you get the compensation you deserve.
 Contact Alvendia, Kelly & Demarest online or at 504-200-0000 for a free consultation.
 We fight for our clients.